jimmyca15/FeatureManagement-Dotnet/README.md

 ### MVC Filters

-MVC filters can be set up to conditionally execute based on the state of a feature.
-This is done by registering MVC filters in a feature aware manner.
+MVC action filters can be set up to conditionally execute based on the state of a feature.
+This is done by the filters in a feature aware manner.

 ```
 services.AddMvc(o =>